Runarok/url-redir/README.md

 <pre>
 /url-redir
 │
-├── /assets
+├── /css
-│   ├── style.css        # CSS for styling the page
+│   ├── Main.css            # Main CSS for styling the page
-│   ├── script.js        # JavaScript for handling redirection and logic
+│   ├── Source.css          # Additional CSS specific to the Source.html
 │
+├── /js
+│   ├── Main.js             # JavaScript for handling redirection and its logic
+│   ├── Source.js           # JavaScript for Source.html logic
+│
 ├── index.html              # HTML that loads the application
 ├── redirects.json          # JSON file containing the redirect rules
+├── Source.html             # Alternative HTML that shows all present hash links ├── Url-rdr.png             # Image for branding or documentation
 └── README.md               # This documentation
 </pre>

 ### Key Changes in Structure:

 - `index.html`: The main HTML file that loads the content and triggers the JavaScript to handle the redirection logic.
+- `Source.html`: An alternative HTML page that lists all present hash links.
-- `style.css`: Contains all the styles for the app, including the dark theme and responsive layout.
+- `Main.css`: The primary CSS file for the app, including the dark theme and responsive design.
+- `Source.css`: Additional CSS for managing the presentation of the redirector logic.
-- `script.js`: This JavaScript file handles the core logic for reading the `redirects.json`, managing the redirection, and displaying the confirmation popups and toast notifications.
+- `Main.js`: The main JavaScript file responsible for handling redirection, fetching `redirects.json`, and displaying notifications.
+- `Source.js`: The JavaScript file handling redirection actions and popup logic.
 - `redirects.json`: The file where you configure all the redirection rules (hashes and their corresponding URLs).

 ---